Breyanzi®: THE ONE with a safety profile in 3L+ MCL that builds on evidence seen in clinical trials and other lymphoma indications1

 Infections and infestations

-Infections with pathogen unspecifiedf 16 6
+Infection with pathogen unspecified* 16 6

-Upper respiratory tract infectiong 13 2.3
+Upper respiratory tract infection* 13 2.3

 Metabolism and nutrition disorders